railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. tip:: Bill of Materials

-   To see the Bill of Materials in tree view, use the menu *Manufacturing > Configuration > Bill of Materials > Bill of Materials Structure*.
+   To see the Bill of Materials in tree view, use the menu :menuselection:`Manufacturing --> Configuration --> Bill of Materials --> Bill of Materials Structure`.

 .. figure:: images/mrp_bom_tree.png
    :align: center

    *Bill of Materials structure.*

-Use the menu *Manufacturing > Configuration > Bill of Materials > New Bill of Materials* to define a new Bill of Materials.
+Use the menu :menuselection:`Manufacturing --> Configuration --> Bill of Materials --> New Bill of Materials` to define a new Bill of Materials.

 .. tip::The different views